Introduction to C++ thread_local

 Output:

-In the above program, we can see we have to include libraries like a thread for using thread_local specifier, iostream for having input-output values, string library for using or declaring string variables, and mutex library it is used for protecting shared data that can be accessed by multiple threads.
-Then we have declared two variables one of integer type named as “n” and another of string type “str” and both these variables we are declaring as thread_local to see the output.
-In this declaration, we have already given the initial values for both types for integer we are starting from the thread “2” and for string type we are printing the message written in the str value.
-Then we will be writing functions for reading the integer values until specified in the main function.
-Therefore as seen in the above screenshot when we are printing the threads of integer type starting from the thread number 2 to thread number 4 and we are displaying only 3 threads so in the output we can see first thread 2 is executed then thread 4, thread 3 and again it will execute thread 4.
+In the provided program, the ‘thread’ library is included to utilize the thread_local specifier.
+The ‘iostream’ library is included to facilitate input and output operations.
+The ‘string’ library is included to declare and manipulate string variables.
+Lastly, the ‘mutex’ library is included to ensure the protection of shared data that multiple threads can access.
+Then we declared two variables, one of integer type named “n” and another of string type “str,” and both these variables we are declaring as thread_local to see the output.
+We have already given the initial values for both types in this declaration.
+For integer, we start from the thread “2,” and for string type, we print the message in the str value.
+Then we will write functions for reading the integer values until specified in the main function.
+Therefore as seen in the above screenshot, when we are printing the threads of integer type starting from thread number 2 to thread number 4, we are displaying only 3 threads, so in the output, we can see first thread 2 is executed, then thread 4, thread 3 and again it will execute thread 4.
 So it may vary while running this program.
-This idea can be cleared using the string type.
-So when we are executing the above program we can see first thread number 3 is executed, then thread 1, then thread 2 and last thread 4 are executed and the string declared in the string variable is displayed to the respective threads along with thread number.
 Hence we can see here each thread has its own copy.
-So in the above program, we can say we can match this with random number generator, here each thread has its own random number of the thread in sequence irrespective of other threads.
+So in the above program, we can say we can match this with a random number generator; here, each thread has its own random number of the thread in sequence, irrespective of other threads.

 Conclusion

-In this article, we can conclude that the thread_local in C++ is a specifier which are used for the variables to declare with thread_local as a keyword before the variables of any data type like int, string, char, etc. In this article, we have seen how the thread_local variable is allocated in its own memory called as thread-local storage and this thread_local variable has its own copy per thread.
-In this article, we have seen one simple example of creating threads by declaring the int type and string type variables as thread_local which requires thread library and mutex library for displaying the threads that are executing and has its own copy irrespective of other threads.
+In this article, we have seen one simple example of creating threads by declaring the int type and string type variables as thread_local, which requires a thread library and mutex library for displaying the threads executing and having their own copy irrespective of other threads.

 Recommended Articles

 This is a guide to C++ thread_local.
-Here we also discuss the definition and working of c++ thread_local along with different examples and its code implementation.
+Here we also discuss the definition and working of C++ thread_local, different examples, and code implementation.
 You may also have a look at the following articles to learn more –